- Download our Moving to the UK Guide (PDF)

-Expat parents should note that most government-funded schools in the UK and some private schools base admission on catchment areas.
-Therefore, it is important to choose a school before deciding where to live within a city.
-Private schools and international schools with boarding facilities for students offer greater flexibility.
+Expat parents should note that most government-funded schools in the UK and some private schools base admission on catchment areas, so it's often best to choose a school before deciding where to live within a city.
+Private and international schools with boarding facilities for students offer greater flexibility.

-As a result of devolution, the education systems and schooling options do vary slightly between England, Scotland, Wales and Northern Ireland.
+Though the education systems and schooling options do vary slightly between England, Scotland, Wales and Northern Ireland, they share the same basic structure.
 Typically, the academic year in the United Kingdom starts in September and ends in July, with the main breaks in December, March/April and July/August.

-The schooling system is divided into four levels:
+The schooling system is divided into the following stages:

-Education is compulsory in the UK for children between the ages of five and 17.
+Education is compulsory in the UK for children between the ages of five and 16.
 Children usually start primary school during the school year in which they turn five.
-Students have the option of finishing school at the age of 16 or 17 after completing their GCSEs or continuing their secondary studies for a further two years where they have the option of studying for A-levels or BTEC awards.
+Secondary school for most children starts at age 11.
+Students have the option of finishing school at the age of 16 after completing their GCSEs or continuing their secondary studies for a further two years with the option of studying for A-levels or BTEC awards.

-More and more schools in the UK are now offering students the opportunity to study for the International Baccalaureate (IB), which is recognised internationally.
+More and more schools in the UK are now offering students the opportunity to study for the International Baccalaureate (IB), which is recognised globally.

 State-funded schools in the United Kingdom

 State schools are provided by the government at no cost to British citizens and foreigners legally living in the UK.
-These schools are effectively funded by taxes.
+These schools are effectively funded by taxpayers.

 The standard of education at state schools varies considerably.
-Some offer excellent teaching and facilities, while other schools continue to perform badly in terms of the academic results of their students every year.
+Some offer excellent teaching and facilities, while other schools continue to perform badly in terms of academic results every year.
 Generally, the better state-funded schools will be found in more affluent areas.

-Expats should consult the school's Ofsted (Office of Standards in Education) report to find out about the quality of teaching and facilities at a particular school as well as how the students at the school are doing academically.
+Expats should read the school's Ofsted (Office of Standards in Education) report to find out about the quality of teaching and facilities at a particular school, as well as how the students at the school are doing academically.

-Admission criteria vary from one school to the next.
+Admission criteria varies from one school to the next.
 Most of the popular state schools will base admissions on a particular catchment area, and expats should be aware of this when deciding where to live in the UK.
-While international students are treated equally to British students, some schools will be reluctant to offer places to those that have no long-term plans to remain in Britain.
-Grammar schools will require students to pass an entrance exam called the 11+.

 Private schools in the United Kingdom

-The United Kingdom has a tradition of private schools, which are also called independent schools.
-These schools generally follow the British National Curriculum but offer a wider range of subjects.
-However, more and more private schools in the UK are starting to offer students the opportunity to study for the International Baccalaureate.
+The United Kingdom has a tradition of private schools, also called independent schools.
+These schools generally follow the British curriculum, but aren't obligated to, and can offer a wider range of subjects if they wish.
+More and more private schools in the UK are starting to offer students the opportunity to study the International Baccalaureate.